Tisawesomeness/NameHistorian/README.md

 ### `/history <player>`

-Displays the name history of a player.
+Looks up and displays the name history of a player.
+Supports both usernames and UUIDs.
+If the player is offline, also requests their current profile from the Mojang servers and saves it.

 **Permission:** `namehistorian.history` (default: op)